Lafia’s Dream: A Short Story by Ike Adegboye

 I had waited for this day…

-I leaped into the air and caught his elbow between my teeth, sinking in with such relish.
+I leaped into the air and in a flash caught his elbow between my teeth, sinking in with such relish.
 I even imagined it was fish.
 The naked woman screamed.
 Snarls.
 Growls.
 The sound of teeth crunching bone.
 Simbi gasped.
 He screamed.
 He begged.
 He even called me “Lafia”.
 “Goodu boy”, He pleaded.

 All I saw was fish.
 Even his neck began to take the form of a silvery, crispy piece of Tilapia.